peteroreil/ThermoPi/README.md

 Installation Instructions
 =========================

-!!
-Requires mysql server to also be installed on the Pi !!
+*Requires mysql server to also be installed on the Pi*

 Once mysql is installed create a database (use same name as sql dump below) for your ThermoPi application.